 We created this category of Olive Oil because we believe that the Health Benefits provided by Olive Oil as well as the increasing research and evidence of these, needs to be more directly conveyed to the consumer.
 Current practice does not allow for differentiation between EVOO’s and Olive Oils with a high Polyphenol count.

 Olive Variety or cultivar play the most important role in the level of Polyphenols in an olive oil.
 Research has shown that although almost all olive varieties can produce Extra Virgin Olive Oil.
-There are only a few that have been shown to have very high levels of Polyphenols (around 300mg/kg); Koroneiki (Greece), Coratina (Italy), and Cornicabra (Spain) just to name a few.
-Varieties with traditionally low Polyphenol counts are; Arbequina (Spain) and Sevillano (USA).
+There are only a few that have been shown to have very high levels of Polyphenols; Koroneiki (Greece), Coratina (Italy), and Cornicabra (Spain) just to name a few.
+Varieties with traditionally low Polyphenol counts are; Arbequina (Spain) and Sevillano (USA). source…

 It is the inability of the current recognized standards to recognize exceptional Olive Oil categories that we attempt to address.
 Given that the Olive Variety, Terrain, Weather, Harvest & Milling practises effect Polyphenol levels , it is impossible for all Extra Virgin Olive Oils (EVOO) to also have high levels of Polyphenols in order to provide the health benefits of olive oils as well as compliance with the EU Health Claim.

-Research has found that Virgin Olive Oils have a Natural Polyphenol level that can range from anywhere between 50 – 800 mg/kg.
+Research has found that Virgin Olive Oils have a Natural Polyphenol level that can range from anywhere between 50 – 5000 mg/kg (using NMR Spectroscopy).
 On Average, EVOOs (the highest quality Olive Oil) range between 100-250 mg/kg polyphenols.
-Extra Virgin Olive Oils which comply with the EU Health Claim (around 300 mg/kg regarding Olive Oil Polyphenols can indicate this by calling their olive oil Healthy Extra Virgin Olive Oil.
+Extra Virgin Olive Oils which comply with the EU Health Claim (over 250 mg/kg throughout product life) regarding Olive Oil Polyphenols can indicate this by calling their olive oil Healthy Extra Virgin Olive Oil.

 In the United States, the Food & Drug Administration (FDA) approved the following health claim regarding Olive Oil in 2004: